 Yes, Bose Music app

-The Sony WH-1000XM5 has touch controls as well, which you can see in the following table:
+The Sony WH-1000XM5 has touch controls as well.

 Double tap center